UBC-NLP/COLX_565_sentiment_instructors/README.md

 Upon completion of this course, students are expected to:

-1. Understand the Foundations of Sentiment Analysis
+1. Understand the Foundations of Sociopragmatic Meaning with a focus on Sentiment Analysis
-2. Apply Classical and Deep Learning Methods for Sentiment Analysis
-3. Analyze Social Meaning and Data Labeling Challenges
-4. Apply Large Language Models (LLMs) for Sentiment Tasks
+2. Apply Classical Methods and Large Language Models (LLMs) for Sociopragmatics
-5. Develop Real-World Sentiment Analysis Systems Using LLM Agents
+3. Develop Real-World Sociopragmatics Systems Using LLMs and Agentic Workflows
-6. Critically Evaluate Societal Considerations in Sentiment Analysis
-7. Enhance Sentiment Analysis with Explaination and Retrieval-Augmented Models
+4. Enhance Text Classification with Explaination and Retrieval-Augmented Models
+5. Critically Evaluate Societal Considerations in Text Classification